 Moving AROUND The Bavarian Alps

-Getting to your destination town is always possible thanks to the extensive railway network and buses available all around Bavaria.
+Getting to your destination town is always possible thanks to the different transportation service options available all around Bavaria, which include an extensive railway network and buses.
 However, if you are going to a place that is considered relatively remote, such as mountain villages, we advise you to take public transportation to the nearest station then a taxi to your ultimate destination.

 The Frugal Option